aligncommerce/magento/readme.txt

 Step 5 - Re-login
 Log out and log back into Magento Admin Panel.

+Step 6 - Post Uploading of Files
+Head over to System - Configuration.
+Once inside the configuration page, head over the the Sales section on the sidebar then click on "Payment Methods" Set Enabled to "Yes"
+On the "Title" field - place your checkout label for the specific payment method Place your Align Commerce Email in the appropriate box Place your Align Commerce Password in the appropriate box Place your Client ID in the appropriate field - you get his from the https://aligncommerce.com/dashboard/keys page Place your Secret Key in the appropriate field - you get his from the https://aligncommerce.com/dashboard/keys page On the "Payment from Applicable Currencies" choose all currencies that you'd like to accept On the "Payment from Specific Countries" choose all countries you'd like to allow to pay using Align Commerce Save the Configuration

 Note:  In Magento, return URL and IPN URL should be in the format below.
 Return URL: http://yoursite.com/index.php/bitcoin/
 IPN URL: http://yoursite.com/index.php/bitcoin/ipn